 U.S. senators voted this morning to allow debate on the so-called Ryan-Murray budget compromise to end, a key procedural decision that permits the upper chamber to pass the deal and — assuming no differences with the House’s version — to go to the White House to become law.
 The procedural vote on Dec.
 17, to invoke what is called cloture, needed 60 votes in the 100-seat Senate to pass, and it received 67.
 Such votes require the acquiescence of enough minority Republicans, as the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Congressional Budget Compromise Passes Key Hurdle".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Congressional Budget Compromise Passes Key Hurdle".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.